jcuda/jcudnn/README.md

 ## Building on Linux

-If you have already built and installed jcuda-main, this is a short set of building instractions for linux (provided `$JAVA_HOME` is set).
+If you have already built and installed jcuda-main, this is a short set of building instructions for linux (provided `$JAVA_HOME` is set).
 In the project root:

 ```
 cmake JCudnnJNI/